It’s that wonderful time of year again: weather cooling down, leaves beginning to change, and the children are all in school (yay!).

 Do you have an entry?
 Now you will have a decorated entry.

 I need a brick wall.
+Brick walls make for perfect walls for fall.

 Time and again, I find myself drawn to cute little restaurants or boutique shops that have a few interior ones.
 I just love the old, natural look!